-- 18. Hold Harmless.
-The Contractor shall be responsible for and shall hold DSHS harmless from all claims, loss, liability, damages, or fines arising out of or relating to the Contractor's negligent acts or omissions or its performance or failure to perform this Agreement.
-DSHS shall be responsible for and shall hold the Contractor harmless from all claims, loss, liability, damages, or fines arising out of or relating to DSHS' performance or failure to perform this Agreement. - 19.
+- a.
+The Contractor shall be responsible for and shall hold DSHS harmless from all claims, loss, liability, damages, or fines arising out of or relating to the Contractor's, or any Subcontractor's, performance or failure to perform this Agreement, or the acts or omissions of the Contractor or any Subcontractor.
+DSHS shall be responsible for and shall hold the Contractor harmless from all claims, loss, liability, damages, or fines arising out of or relating to DSHS' performance or failure to perform this Agreement. - b.
+The Contractor waives its immunity under Title 51 RCW to the extent it is required to indemnify, defend, and hold harmless the State and its agencies, officials, agents, or employees. - 20.
 Ownership of Material.
-Copyright in all material created by the Contractor and paid for by DSHS as a part of this Interlocal Agreement shall be the property of the State of Washington.
-Both DSHS and Contractor may use these materials, and permit others to use them, for any purpose consistent with their respective missions as agencies of the state of Washington.
+Material created by the Contractor and paid for by DSHS as a part of this Contract shall be owned by DSHS and shall be "work made for hire" as defined by Title 17 USCA, Section 101.
 This material includes, but is not limited to: books; computer programs; documents; films; pamphlets; reports; sound reproductions; studies; surveys; tapes; and/or training materials.
-Material that the Contractor uses to perform this Interlocal Agreement but which is not created for or paid for by DSHS shall be owned by Contractor or such other party as determined by Copyright Law and/or Contractor's internal policies.
-Contractor hereby grants (or, if necessary and to the extent reasonably possible, shall obtain and grant) a perpetual, unrestricted, royalty free, non-exclusive license to DSHS to use the materials for DSHS internal purposes.
+Material which the Contractor uses to perform the Contract but is not created for or paid for by DSHS is owned by the Contractor and is not "work made for hire"; however, DSHS shall have a perpetual license to use this material for DSHS internal purposes at no charge to DSHS, provided that such license shall be limited to the extent which the Contractor has a right to grant such a license.

-20. Subrecipients.
+21. Subrecipients.